 Dylan then starts hilariously narrating the episode: "So begins the legend of Billy McCoy..."
 LOL "...a kid with a quick draw, a quick temper, and an understanding that one day he'll probably get shot in the back."
 Oops - spoiler alert.
 Billy and Zeke enter a saloon, and we see that there's a wanted sign with Billy's mug hanging on the wall.
 One of the men playing cards at a table notices the sign, looks over at Billy and starts twitching...and suddenly both men reach for their pistols and start shooting.
 Molly interrupts the regression and asks Dylan what he's seeing, and he tells her it's a "bloody mess".
 That it is, cowboy.
 When we're transported back to the Old West, we see that Billy got shot in the altercation and is bleeding profusely.

 Dylan continues narrating, saying that everybody knew about Billy McCoy and his gang...and that he had his favorite whiskey and his favorite girl.
-In the next scene, Billy's in bed doinking a saloon singer named Dixie while they're both fully clothed.
+In the next scene, Billy's in bed doinking a saloon singer named Dixie while they're both fully clothed 'cause this aired on primetime TV.
 Afterward, Billy staggers out of bed to swig some more whiskey, and when he looks out the window he notices Kelly wandering around, daintily carrying a parasol.
 He stares down at her, intrigued.

 The Peach Pit.
 Charlie tells Valerie that regression therapy feels like "the real deal" when you're going through it, but Valerie remains skeptical and thinks it sounds too "out there".

 Dylan's house.
 Valerie and Charlie drop by, and Valerie sarcastically asks Dylan how his regression is going.
 He snarkishly tells her he found out he was going straight to hell until Kelly Taylor came into the picture.
-Apparently they have a "seminal" link (the fuck?), and according to Molly it's the strongest link she's ever channeled.
+Apparently, they have a "seminal link" (the fuck?), and according to Molly it's the strongest link she's ever channeled in all of her hypnosis scams.
 Charlie explains that he and Kelly must be soulmates and exclaims, "Far out!" while Valerie looks put out.

 Beach house.
 Donna asks David and Clare if they'd like some sushi takeout, and they're totally up for it - until they realize that Ray is part of the dinner plans.
 Clare suddenly pretends they're due at "Betsy's surprise party", and David wisely plays along.
 Donna says she's disappointed, then rushes to answer the doorbell.
 Ray gives David and Clare the stink-eye and asks, "Betsy isn't really having a party, is she?" and David tells him he doesn't know anyone named Betsy.
 Clare sarcastically asks him how Valerie is doing, and he grunts back that he wouldn't know, and Clare snarks at him to keep it that way.